 Private Auto Rentals

 If you’re in Canada already you can check at private local car rental places.
 Some private service centres have their own fleet of cars and rental costs will be much more reasonable.
-In those cases, pickup and drop-off is usually the same location.
+In these cases, pickup and drop-off are usually at the same location.

 One of these kinds of rentals is Affordable Auto Rentals in Vernon, BC.
 Phone 250.542.1453.
 I can highly recommend them.

-A popular way to avoid an Under 25 car rental fee is to join certain membership programs.
+A popular way to avoid an Under 25 car rental fee is to join certain membership programs, like BCAA in British Columbia.
 In this case, the young driver fee is not applied if you meet the standard rental qualifications.